The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 Qubitisation theory shows that the circuit for the walk operator can be constructed from these operators together with a reflection around $\ket{0}\!\bra{0}$ as follows:

 For usage in the QPE circuit, the walk operator must be controlled on the ancillas that allow the readout of the phase.
 Inserting the circuits for PREPARE and SELECT in our example, we have:

-The advantage to Trotterisation is that this circuit does not suffer from a Trotterisation error.
+The advantage of this approach is that this circuit does not suffer from a Trotterisation error.
 Instead, it is exact (up to the finite precision of the rotation by $\alpha$).
-Thus, it avoids lengthy circuit repetitions stemming from a small $\Delta t$ in the Trotter product formula, at the cost of an ancilla qubit.
-Many recent large-scale chemical quantum algorithms\cite{ivanovQuantumComputationPeriodic2023a,leeEvenMoreEfficient2021} are based on qubitisation due to the shorter circuits.
+Thus, it avoids lengthy circuit repetitions stemming from a small time steps in the Trotter product formula, at the cost of an ancilla qubit.
+Many recent large-scale chemical quantum algorithms\cite{ivanovQuantumComputationPeriodic2023a,leeEvenMoreEfficient2021} are based on qubitisation and involve intricate circuit constructions to reduce the gate cost, and factorisations of the Hamiltonian to reduce the subnormalisation, $\lambda$.

 We will now explain that the walk operator $U$ has the eigenvalues $e^{\pm i \arccos(E_k/\lambda)}$ by resorting to arguments that generalise to other and larger Hamiltonians.
 Geometrically, a product of reflections about axes of relative angle $\beta$ results in a rotation by angle $2\beta$.
 Both $Z$ and $\text{PREPARE}^\dagger\cdot\text{SELECT}\cdot\text{PREPARE}$ are reflections, because their squares are the identity operator.
 Hence, their product is a rotation.
-In fact, this is true individually for each eigenvalue $E_k$ of $H$ on the two-dimensional subspace generated by $\ket{0}\ket{E_k}$.
+In fact, this is true individually for each eigenvalue $E_k$ of $\hat{H}$ on the two-dimensional subspace generated by $\ket{0}\ket{E_k}$.
 A general two-dimensional reflection matrix about an axis at inclination $\beta$ has the form

 From the top left matrix element in the relevant basis generated by $\ket{0}\ket{E_k}$, we can determine the angles of the reflection axes: $\cos 2\beta_1=\bra{0}\bra{E_k}Z\otimes I\ket{0}\ket{E_k}=+1$ for $Z$ and